 Our host hotel, the Golden Gateway Holiday Inn is nicely situated in a central location in San Francisco.
 It is the site of most Stompede activities, including the Friday night Welcome Dance, and the dance workshops and social events.
 It's only two blocks from the Regency Center, the site of the Saturday night Hoedown.
 And we'll be providing transportation right from the hotel to Sundance Saloon on Thursday and Sunday nights.

 You're going to enjoy the comfortable remodeled rooms with outstanding views, from the Golden Gate to downtown and beyond.
 There's a casual restaurant and bar on the premises, and many restaurants nearby.
 The cable car stops right next to the hotel.
-And at just $151 per night, this is an excellent value for San Francisco.
+And at $189 per night, this is an excellent value for San Francisco in October.